darktire/BaublesEX/README.md

   - [x] provide event when exchange baubles
   - [x] provide multiple types for one bauble
 - [x] more configure
+  - [x] json support, use json to:
+    - edit type of baubles
+    - register your type for baubles
+    - see Json Helper below for help
 - [x] more command
 - [x] add bauble button in creative tab
 - [x] elytra can be a bauble in the config